MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sdn-controller.md

 2. [Create an IP address pool](network-pool.md) for each VM network.

-::: moniker range="=sc-vmm-2019"
+::: moniker range=">=sc-vmm-2019"

 >[!NOTE]
->
->When you create VM network, to enable IPv6 support, select IPv6 from the **IP address protocol for the VM network** drop-down menu.
+> When you create VM network, to enable IPv6 support, select IPv6 from the **IP address protocol for the VM network** drop-down menu.
 >

 ![isolate using HNV network](media/sdn-controller/enable-ipv6.png)